2004 New England Patriots season: Week 11: at Kansas City Chiefs

 The Chiefs took the second half kickoff and proceeded to drive into the Patriots red zone, taking more than 8 minutes and converting three 3rd downs along the way including a 3rd and 17 conversion on a Green pass to Johnnie Morton.
 However, the drive stalled when Blaylock couldn't convert a 3rd and 1, forcing Kansas City to kick a field goal and cut the deficit to 17–13.
 On the Patriots' first possession of the second half, Brady found David Patten on a 46-yard pass play to move inside the Chiefs 30-yard line.
 On the next play, Branch displayed his return to good health by catching a slant pass and making numerous cutbacks on his way to the end zone for a touchdown that put the Patriots up 24–13.
 The Chiefs proceeded to once again drive into Patriots territory but were forced to punt.
 On the ensuing Patriots possession, New England drove inside the Chiefs 10-yard line, but Greg Wesley stripped the ball from Dillon, with Lional Dalton recovering for the Chiefs at their own 3-yard line.
 The Chiefs subsequently drove 97 yards to score a touchdown on another pass from Green to Kennison.
 However a two-point attempt failed when Eugene Wilson batted away Green's throw to Kennison, keeping the Patriots in the lead 24–19.
 The Patriots then ran the clock inside the two-minute warning on their way to a field goal, forcing the Chiefs two burn two of their timeouts.
 Kansas City got the ball back at their own 32-yard line with 1:39 to play down by 8 points.
 However, the drive never materialized and Green was sacked by Willie McGinest on 4th down to seal a Patriots win.

+The win ended the Patriots' seven-game road winless streak against the Chiefs, beating them in Kansas City for the first time since the 1964 season.